Librarian: Special library

 Special libraries are libraries designed to perform some specific function for a particular set of people or an organization, i.e. news, law, medical, theological, prison, corporate, or museum.
 They can be highly specialized, serving a discrete user group with a restricted collection area.
 In an increasingly global and virtual workplace, many special librarians may not even work in a library at all but instead manage and facilitate the use of electronic collections.
 Funding for special libraries varies widely.
 Librarians in some types of special libraries may be required to have additional training, such as a law degree for a librarian in an academic law library or appropriate subject degrees for subject specialties such as chemistry, engineering, etc. Many belong to the Special Libraries Association.
-There are also more specific associations such as the American Association of Law Libraries, Art Libraries Society of North America, the American Theological Library Association, the Medical Library Association, or the Visual Resources Association.
+There are also more specific associations such as the American Association of Law Libraries, Art Libraries Society of North America, the Association for Information Science and Technology, the American Theological Library Association, the Medical Library Association, or the Visual Resources Association.